 Join Mike Figliuolo for an in-depth discussion in this video Remembering your passions, part of Developing Your Leadership Philosophy.

-As an entrepreneur, I focus a lot on running my business…and I need a maxim to pull me away from the desk…and say, "Hey, hang on, what's important here?".…My maxim for doing that is,…"A bad day of fishing is better than a good day of work".…You may have seen that on a bumper sticker or on…a t-shirt somewhere and it sounds a little bit cheesy…but it has deep emotional meaning for me.…"A bad day of fishing is better than a good day of work"…means spending time relaxing and enjoying myself…even if I'm not catching fish, is much better than time…
+As an entrepreneur, I focus a lot on running my business,…and I need a maxim to pull me away from the desk…and say, hey, hang on, what's important here?…My maxim for doing that is,…a bad day of fishing is better than a good day of work.…Now, you may have seen that on a bumper sticker…or on a T-shirt somewhere,…and it sounds a little bit cheesy,…but it has deep emotional meaning for me.…A bad day of fishing is better than a good day of work…means spending time relaxing and enjoying myself,…even if I'm not catching fish,…is much better than time at a computer…

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.